zeugri/taranisSoundGen/README.md

 # Taranis Sound Generator for OpenTX

 A shell script sound pack generator for OpenTX.
-This script relies on the ```say``` command therefore it only works on macOS for now.
+This script works on macOS and GNU/Linux and *nix systems.

 ```
     Usage:
     opentxSoundGen.sh my_sounds_file.txt [lang] [voice]
 ```

 ## Documentation